-The Weimaraner originates from Germany in the 19th century and was bred as an all round gun dog that could hunt game of all sizes including deer and bear.
-It was crossed with Bloodhounds, Schweisshund and other pointer breeds to create the modern breed we recognise today.
-It's affectionate nature makes it a very popular pet.
+This breed comes from Germany and was first bred sometime in the 19th century.
+They were used as an all round gun dog that could hunt game of all sizes, including deer and even bear.
+The breed we know today is a mixture of Bloodhounds, Schweinhunds and other pointer breeds.
+Their affectionate nature makes them a popular pet.

-Their coat needs brushing to keep it looking good and remove dead hair, but little else is needed grooming wise.
-Bloat can be a common problem with Weimaraners.
+Their silky smooth coats will need regular brushing to keep them looking good and to remove dead hairs, other than this, little grooming is required.
+Bloat can be a problem in some individuals.

 Health problems that may affect Weimaraners include canine hip dysplasia (CHD), bloat, Hypertrophic osteodystrophy (malformation of bones), cancer, heart disease, eye diseases and allergies.